tanupoo/cisco-ipsec-health-checker/README.md

 Simple IPsec health checker for Cisco router
 ============================================

-It just logins into the Cisco router you specified at the argument.
+It just logins into the Cisco router you specified in the argument.
 And, it takes a set of IP addresses which are assigned to the peer for the IPsec tunnel.
 Then, it tries to send some ping packets to each of them.